ricardotavaresit/b7web-vue/README.md

 - Class 03: Use v-if and v-for in Vue JS
 - Class 04: Use v-model in Vue JS
 - Class 05: Sum exercise in Vue JS
+- Class 06: Use methods in Vue JS

 ## Technologies used
 - VueJS;